carsten-langer/paper-computer/README.md

 Execution is fully functional using trampolining so that no stack overflow occurs.

 ### Command Enhancements
-This implementation of the paper-compute adds 2 commands for convenience:
+This implementation of the paper-computer adds 2 commands for convenience:

 | Command | Meaning |
 | --- | --- |